Zeleo/recurrence-expression/README.md

 interpret recurrence expressions.
 With these functions you can do these things:

 1. Validation: is this JSON a legal recurrence expression?
+(Status: not fully implemented yet.)
 2. Calculation: Given a recurrence expression and time `t`, what is the next occurrence after time `t`?
 3. Matching: does this time matches this recurrence expression?
+   (Status: to be available very soon.)

 This project is written in Clojure, but we aim to serve the entire JVM community.
 We provide a wrapper Java class to that end.
 Most